nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(isIterable(new WeakSet())); // false
 ```

 The `isIterable()` function simply checks to see if a default iterator exists on the object and is a function.
-This is similar to the check that the `for-of` loop does before executing.
+The `for-of` loop does a similar check before executing.

-Now that you know about accessing the default iterator using `Symbol.iterator`, you can also use that property to create your own iterables.
+So far, the examples in this section have shown ways to use `Symbol.iterator` with built-in iterable types, but you can also use the `Symbol.iterator` property to create your own iterables.

 ### Creating Iterables